LeoVasanko/paskia/e2e/README.md

 ```

 This will:
-1. Start a fresh PasskeyAuth server with a test database
+1. Start a fresh Paskia server with a test database
 2. Run all E2E tests against it
 3. Clean up the server when done